TarikToha/TweetBot/README.md

 ![MIT License](https://img.shields.io/badge/License-MIT-blue.svg)

-TweetBot is an Android app that captures photos, detects visual content using the Google Cloud Vision API, and generates scene-based tweet-style descriptions using a Large Language Model (LLM) via the TextCortex API—designed for automated social media content creation.
+TweetBot is an Android app that turns photos into tweet-style captions using Google Cloud Vision and the TextCortex LLM.
+Snap a picture, detect key objects, and instantly generate a shareable summary—perfect for creators and social media tools.
+Demoed at Sitterson Hall on October 23, 2023.

 ---